Updated July 6, 2023

 Below is the top 13 difference between Cost Accounting vs Financial Accounting

 Key Differences Between Cost Accounting vs Financial Accounting

-2. Cost accounting is an internal instrument for the management to measure efficiency and make a decision related to the operations of a company.
-On the other hand, Financial accounting prepares financial statements to show performance to the entities external to the company like investors and creditors, etc.
+2. Cost accounting is an internal instrument for management to measure efficiency and decide on a company’s operations.
+On the other hand, Financial accounting prepares financial statements to show performance to the entities external to the company, like investors and creditors, etc.

-- Cost accounting: Management use it for budgeting, cost control, cost reduction, and inventory management among others so that it can improve margins
+- Cost accounting: Management uses it for budgeting, cost control, cost reduction, and inventory management, among others, so that it can improve margins

-- Financial accounting: It is useful for people outside the firm to know if the company is operating efficiently and the money invested by outsiders will be able to generate returns or not
+- Financial accounting: Knowing if the company is operating efficiently and if the money invested by outsiders will be able to generate returns or not is useful for people outside the firm.

-3. Cost accounting can be allocated and recorded under various categories such as direct cost, indirect cost, fixed cost, variable cost, operating and non-operating cost etc., whereas Financial accounting records items based on the nature of transaction such as income & expenditure, cash inflow and outflow, assets and liabilities under three statements profit & loss account, cash flow statement and balance sheet respectively
+3. Cost accounting can be allocated and recorded under various categories such as direct cost, indirect cost, fixed cost, variable cost, operating and non-operating cost, etc., whereas Financial accounting records items based on the nature of the transaction, such as income & expenditure, cash inflow, and outflow, assets and liabilities under three statements profit & loss account, cash flow statement and balance sheet respectively

 - Cost accounting (internal):